HappyPathway/terraform-aws-template-automation/README.md

 This Terraform module deploys a template automation solution using AWS Lambda and API Gateway.
 It provides a serverless architecture for automating template creation and management.

+## Overview

+This repository provides reusable Terraform modules for deploying and managing the Lambda function and related infrastructure that automate repository creation and configuration.
+It is part of a four-repository system for infrastructure automation.

+## System Integration

+This repository works together with the following:

+1. **template-repos-lambda-deployment**: Uses these modules to deploy the Lambda function and manage AWS resources.
+2. **template-automation-lambda**: The Lambda function code that is deployed and managed by these modules.

+The modules in this repository are consumed by the deployment repository to provision all necessary AWS resources for the automation system.

 ## Features

 - Serverless API endpoint via API Gateway